 Cut-list

-and Materials for Portable Aquatint Box (metal hanle)
+Materials for Portable Aquatint Box (metal handle)

-Back to Aquatint Box page Assembly of tray hardware
+Back to Aquatint Box

 These boxes can be made from 3/4 inch plywood, but a better material